+I. INTRODUCTION

+This Policy sets forth the University's internal employee grievance process for administrative decisions or actions, as well as for grievances against other faculty members.

+II.
+POLICY OVERVIEW

-I. Grievances
+Grievances

-- A. For purposes of this Policy, grievances are complaints by employees of the University (except as described in I.E., I.F. and I.G below) relating to: - 1.
-Alleged wrongful termination or demotion; - 2.
+For purposes of this Policy, "grievances" are complaints by employees of the University (except as described in Sections I. E., I. F. and I. G below) relating to:

+- 1. Alleged wrongful termination or demotion; - 2.
 Disagreement regarding a work performance evaluation; - 3.
 Availability or amount of an employee benefit such as holidays, vacations, or sick leave; or - 4.
-Any other significant matters affecting terms or conditions of employment, including salary. - B. The time limits described below may be extended by either the Provost or the Director of Human Resources, if extenuating circumstances, such as sickness or accident, should arise. - C. The University will not tolerate any form of reprisal or punitive action for submitting or attempting to submit a grievance. - D. The procedure outlined herein is an internal, administrative process.
-Neither external nor internal legal counsel for either party may be present at the meetings specified in the present document. - E. Employees who are covered by the Collective Bargaining Agreement shall not be covered by this Policy. - F. Matters involving harassment or discrimination must first be reported to and investigated by the Office of Diversity and Equal Opportunity before entering into the grievance process. - G. This Policy applies to issues not addressed by the Faculty Personnel Guidelines Relating to Appointment, Promotion, and Tenure (APT) document.
+Any other significant matters affecting terms or conditions of employment including salary.

+The time limits described below may be extended by either the Provost or designee, or the Vice Chancellor of Human Resources and Inclusive Community or designee upon written request prior to deadline.

+The University will not tolerate any form of reprisal or punitive action for submitting or attempting to submit a grievance.

+The procedure outlined herein is an internal, administrative process.
+Neither external nor internal legal counsel for either party may be present at the meetings specified in the present document.

+Employees who are covered by the Collective Bargaining Agreement shall not be covered by this Policy.

+Matters involving harassment or discrimination must first be reported to and investigated by the Office of Equal Opportunity before entering into the grievance process.

+This Policy applies to issues not addressed by the Faculty Personnel Guidelines Relating to Appointment, Promotion, and Tenure ("APT") document.
 That document shall take precedence over any matters covered by this document.
-Faculty grievances may take one of the three tracks depending on the nature and content of the grievance.
+Faculty grievances may take one of the three following tracks depending on the nature and content of the grievance:

-- 1. Grievance of an administrative decision or action not covered by the APT document follow the Procedure for Grieving an Administrative Decision or Action - 2.
-Grievance regarding conflict between two faculty peers follow the Procedure for Faculty Peer to Peer Grievance - 3.
-Grievance or complaint regarding a matter covered by the APT document follow procedures in the APT document
+- Grievance of an administrative decision or action not covered by the APT document - follow the Procedure for Grieving an Administrative Decision or Action; - 2.
+Grievance regarding conflict between two faculty peers follow the Procedure for Faculty Peer to Peer Grievance; or - 3.
+Grievance or complaint regarding a matter covered by the APT document follow procedures in the APT document.